Superoscillating Quantum Control Induced By Sequential Selections: Transporting the Gaussian apparatus

+We are aware that SQC is not costless but only happens at the probability of $|\langle f|i\rangle|^{2N}$.
+Accordingly, it is necessary to analyze the relation between the probabilities and transport distance, and thus optimize the selections.
+For our concern, to obtain a real weak value larger than $1$, we construct the two selected (initial and final) states as

-where $p$ is the probability of successful projection, which can result in an optimal weak value of $\sigma_{xw}=1/\sqrt{p}$.
-Therefore, the SQC protocol can shift the trapped ion by $d=gT/\sqrt{p}$, at the cost of $P=p^N$.
-At first glance, it may seem problematic because the displacement is independent of the number of selection $N$, and the total probability falls exponentially.
+where $p$ is the probability of successful projection, giving optimal weak value $\sigma_{xw}=1/\sqrt{p}$.
+This results in the SQC protocol can shift the trapped ion by $d=gT/\sqrt{p}$, at cost $P=p^N$.
+At first glance, this seems problematic because the displacement is independent of $N$, and the total probability falls exponentially.
 That is, one can couple the internal states and the motional mode for the time interval of $T$ in a single shot of measurement.
-However, the coupling strength $gT$ maybe too large so that the coupling no longer evolves as a translation operator on the motional wave function.
-From an intuitive perspective, the post-selection on the system after evolving the system-apparatus Hamiltonian determined by $\langle f|\exp(-igT\hat{\sigma_x}\otimes\hat{p})|\Psi(x)\rangle|i\rangle$, splitting the apparatus to the cat state (or kitty-state when two packets are not well separated):
+However, with strong coupling $(gT\gg x_0)$ , the post-selection no longer evolves as a translation operator on the motional wave function.
+From an intuitive perspective, the post-selection on the system after evolves the system-apparatus Hamiltonian determined by $\langle f|\exp(-igT\hat{\sigma_x}\otimes\hat{p})|\Psi(x)\rangle|i\rangle$, splitting the apparatus to the cat state (or kitty-state when two packets are not well separated):

 where $\mathcal{N}$ is the coefficient for normalization.
-Noteably, we present the exact final quantum state of the apparatus, which is applicable for measurements with arbitrary strengths, ranging from weak to strong coupling.
+Noteably, it presents the exact final quantum state of the apparatus, which is applicable for measurements with arbitrary strengths, ranging from weak to strong coupling.
+More detailed discussion can be found in Appendix \ref{Weakvaluecriteria}.
 The overlap between two wave packets is crucial to define the measurement transition, given by $\langle\Psi(x-gT)|\Psi(x+gT)\rangle=\exp(-\Gamma^2)$, where $\Gamma=gT/(\sqrt{2}x_0)$ is an interference factor.
-Using this, we derive the expected net shift of the apparatus:
+Using this, the expected net shift of the apparatus is calculated as